 Ring or vibrate in your hands because the stick is too stiff to absorb the impact of shots or passes.

-Using a softer stick may:
+Using a softer stick - a flex that's too low - may:

 Cause slightly less accurate shots because the increase of stress on the stick can cause the blade to twist back off target more.

 Not recoil and release quickly enough, causing your hands to get too far in front of the puck, making shots feel slow or weak.